-Introduction to Computers & Information Technology teaches students the digital literacy concepts and skills to succeed in a technology-based world.
+Computers & Information Technology provides students with the digital literacy concepts and skills to succeed in a technology-based world.
 Part 1 explores hardware and software basics, input and output devices, storage, and operating systems.
-Students learn how computers work; how to identify and use peripherals and storage devices; and how to use operating systems, utility programs, and wired and wireless networks.
+Students learn how computers work, how to identify and use peripherals and storage devices, and how to use operating systems, utility programs, and wired and wireless networks.
 Part 1 also introduces mobile devices, cloud computing, and security threats.
 Part 2 teaches introductory skills in word processing, spreadsheets, databases, graphics programs, presentation programs, and multimedia.
-Part 3 covers the latest in communication devices, including smartphones and tablets, and their network technology.
+Part 3 delves into coding.
+Students will use online tools to research national parks of interest and apply that knowledge to create maps for Sphero Mini to navigate.
+An engineering challenge will take students to the sights and sounds of Alaska's Glacier Bay, where they will design a sled to be pulled by Sphero Mini.
+Students will code at their ability level using block and text coding to move the robot and express information using sound, color, motion, and looping.
+Students will demonstrate their national park knowledge and coding skills at the end of each module by presenting their work to classmates.